How I Hacked Back Into My Server Through a Media Player

 My home directory didn’t exist.
 Not corrupted, not permission-denied - gone.

-Here’s why.
-ZFS isn’t like ext4 or btrfs - those are built into the Linux kernel.
-ZFS has a license (CDDL) that’s incompatible with the kernel’s GPL, so it can never be shipped as part of the mainline kernel.
-On Arch, it’s built out-of-tree via DKMS, which means every time the kernel updates, the ZFS module needs to be recompiled against the new kernel headers.
+My /home lived on ZFS.
+Unlike ext4 or btrfs, which are built into the Linux kernel, ZFS has a CDDL license that’s incompatible with the kernel’s GPL.
+It can never ship in mainline.
+On Arch, it’s built out-of-tree via DKMS - every time the kernel updates, the ZFS module needs to be recompiled against the new kernel headers.
+If that recompilation fails, the module doesn’t load, and your ZFS pools stay offline.
 I’d actually run into a ZFS mount issue once before after a kernel update - that time the module built fine but the mount service lost a race with the bind mounts.
 I’d fixed it with a systemd dependency and moved on.

 This time was worse.
 The LTS kernel had jumped from 6.15 to 6.18, and ZFS 2.3.3 simply didn’t support 6.18.
-DKMS tried to compile the module, failed, and told nobody.
-No alert, no failed boot warning, no email.
-The system booted cleanly into a state where a critical storage layer silently didn’t exist.
+DKMS tried to compile the module, failed, and I either missed the warning or ignored it.
+The system booted cleanly into a state where a critical storage layer didn’t exist.

 No ZFS module meant no pool import.
 No pool meant no /home.
 No /home meant no authorized_keys.
-SSH was faithfully trying to authenticate me against a file that wasn’t there.
+SSH kept looking for keys in a file that wasn’t there.

 From diagnostics to a shell

-Reading diagnostics through an 8-minute deploy cycle was painful.
-So the next iteration replaced the diagnostic dump with an interactive HTTP endpoint - a controller that accepts a command via POST and returns stdout, stderr, and exit code.
-One more agonizing deploy cycle, and then: instant command execution.
-I could now run any command on the server by sending a curl request to the plugin endpoint and reading the response.
+Reading diagnostics one dump at a time was too slow.
+So I rewrote the plugin with an interactive HTTP endpoint - a controller that accepts a command via POST and returns stdout, stderr, and exit code.
+More build cycles, more deploys.
+Once it finally worked, I had instant command execution - any command on the server, via curl through the plugin endpoint.

 The first thing I checked was who the Jellyfin process was running as: